 OVERVIEW (Section I)

-- A one-paragraph description of the proposed structure of the Major Contribution.
-The complete manuscript, whether consisting of one or more manuscripts, including references, can range from 70 to 120 pages.
+• A one-paragraph description of the proposed structure of the Major Contribution.
+The complete submission, whether consisting of one or more manuscripts, including references, can range from 70 to 120 pages.
 Concise manuscripts are valued.

 SUMMARY (Section II)